Ex-SEAL dies in Ukraine; 6th known American killed in war - NewsBreak

 Half the potential volunteers were quickly rejected for lacking military experience, having a criminal record, or otherwise not being fit to serve, Ukraine's military attaché said last year.

-An unknown number of Americans have joined units of foreign fighters supporting Kyiv.
+An unknown number of Americans have joined units of foreign fighters supporting Kyiv, including former military members.
 Others are volunteering with aid groups and human-rights organizations.
+The Biden administration has made it clear that no current U.S. service members are in combat in Ukraine, although there are some assigned to the embassy in Kyiv, including for security and with the defense attache's office.

 The State Department declined to address Swift's death specifically but said in a statement that it could confirm the recent death of a U.S. citizen in Ukraine.